There are now 2 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2024 UWA (Perth) Face to face

-- Students are able to (1) understand the role of economic evaluation in upstream/downstream project generation and clearly identify the value proposition of different types of projects; (2) understand the different types of Australian and international fiscal systems encountered within the industry and their impact on project value with a focus on identifying the central issues in the resource rent tax system; and (3) demonstrate the ability to build economic evaluation models for upstream projects; and (4) perform basic economic evaluation of oil and gas opportunities in the workplace.
+Students are able to (1) understand the role of economic evaluation in upstream/downstream project generation and clearly identify the value proposition of different types of projects; (2) understand the different types of Australian and international fiscal systems encountered within the industry and their impact on project value with a focus on identifying the central issues in the resource rent tax system; and (3) demonstrate the ability to build economic evaluation models for upstream projects; and (4) perform basic economic evaluation of oil and gas opportunities in the workplace.

 - Unit Coordinator(s)

-- Associate Professor Zachary Aman
+- Professor Zach Aman

 - Unit rules